cloudflare/cloudflare-docs/content/magic-wan/_partials/connector/_create-site.md

 {{<render file="connector/_account-id-api-key" >}}

 Create a `POST` request [using the API](/api/operations/magic-sites-create-site) to create a site.
-The `name` and `connector_id` parameters are required to create a site.

 The parameter `"ha_mode": true` enables [high availability](#about-high-availability-configurations).
 You cannot enable high availability for a site after it has been created.
-To add high availability to an existing site in the Cloudflare dashboard, you need to delete the site and start again.
+To add high availability to an existing site, you need to delete the site and start again.

 Example: